Topics of focus include: Conflict Management, Connected Leadership, EffectiveDecision Making, Diversity and Inclusion, and Profile Elevation.

 Morgan Mermagen can be a central part of your solution.

-A Darmouth College graduate, Morgan spent 16 years in the financial services industry, primarily in Structured Product Sales at Goldman Sachs & Co. in New York.
+A Darmouth College graduate, Morgan spent 17 years at Goldman Sachs & Co, primarily in Structured Product Sales.
 She worked daily with sophisticated investors on large, complex Fixed Income transactions.
 Morgan also worked on the advisory side of Goldman’s business, advising C-Suite executives at Financial Institutions on their Asset Portfolio Strategy.

 Morgan later attended the Lee Hecht Harrison Coach Training Program in NYC and earned an ICF Coaching Certification.
 She is also Certified in Hogan Assessment and Advanced Feedback.